JulzHR/Where-is-the-math-in-the-Two-Compartment-Open-Model/README.md

 ![](Models.png)

-### Model Assumptions and Limitations
+### Model Assumptions and Limitations for IV single dose

 **Assumptions**

-1. The body is represented by two compartments.
+1. The body is divided into a central compartment (blood and highly perfused organs) and a peripheral compartment (poorly perfused tissues like fat and muscle)

 2. Once a drug enters a compartment, it mixes instantly and homogenously.

-3. Drug movement between compartments and elimination from the central compartment follow first-order kinetics: 𝑅𝑎𝑡𝑒∝𝐴𝑚𝑜𝑢𝑛𝑡 𝑜𝑟 𝑐𝑜𝑛𝑐𝑒𝑛𝑡𝑟𝑎𝑡𝑖𝑜𝑛 𝑜𝑓 𝑑𝑟𝑢𝑔
+3. Drug movement between compartments and elimination from the central compartment follow first-order kinetics: $$Rate \propal Concentration \space of \space drug$$

 4. The drug is eliminated only from the central compartment.